RosettaCommons/demos/public/design_raf_rac_interface/README.md

     * Run R script to generate Interface Score vs. Interface RMSD plot.
 R is easy to install from [[here|http://cran.r-project.org/bin/macosx/]] as a pkg that self installs (do "which R" to check install first).
-Other os versions are also available.
+Other OS versions are also available.

             CMD BATCH scripts/score_vs_rmsd.R